Designing Sites and Portals

 Organizing pages and page groups

 Pages provide the structure for how users will interact with and navigate through your site or portal.
-You can add a combination of up to ten pages or page groups to a site or portal.
+You can add up to ten pages or page groups to a site and up to ten pages to a portal.
 This section outlines the guidelines you should follow when adding pages and page groups to give your users the best experience.
-For more information on organizing and presenting information in your sites and portals, see Presenting Information Clearlyand Reordering pages and page groups.
+For more information on organizing and presenting information in your sites and portals, see Presenting Information Clearly and Reordering pages and page groups.

 Use an appropriate number of pages to optimize navigation